iqbalamo93/GLM/README.md

-# Gemofstats
+# GLM" Generalised Linear Models

-This is one stop revison of stats
+This is one stop high level overview of GLMs

 ## Part 1: GENERALISED LINEAR  MODEL